-If you are looking for some luxury, this Sofitel could be your choice.
-Located directly on the Grand-Île and in the city center, you’ll have easy access to all there is to see and do in Strasbourg.
+If you are looking for luxury, this Sofitel could be your choice.
+Located directly on the Grand-Île and in the city center, you’ll have easy access to everything to see and do in Strasbourg.
 Guests love the spacious rooms, the hotel restaurant, and the fitness center.

 Maison Rouge Strasbourg Hotel & Spa, Autograph Collection